Blue Demons open season with exhibition match against Northwestern on Aug. 10 at Wish Field

 Contact Coach Erin Chastain

-The Blue Demons had a program-best, eight-game unbeaten streak at Wish Field and gave up the fewest goals in the BIG EAST during the regular season.
+The Blue Demons had an eight-game unbeaten streak at Wish Field and gave up the fewest goals in the BIG EAST during the regular season.
 BIG EAST Goalkeeper of the Year Alejandria Godinez led the nation in save percentage for two weeks during the regular season, and her nine shutouts tied a school record.
 Godinez set a school record with a 0.69 GAA in 2013.

 In 2012, Chastain guided the Blue Demons to their third BIG EAST Championship in the last four years, qualifying for the conference tournament on the last day of the season.
 They made the most of that opportunity by stunning Villanova 3-0 in the BIG EAST opener---the first BIG EAST playoff road win in program history.
 Elise Wyatt had two goals and Ashleigh Goddard two assists in the historic victory.
 In the quarterfinals, DePaul fell 1-0 on the road to BIG EAST regular-season champion Georgetown.
 DePaul finished 9-10-2 and recorded nine shutouts.
 Defender Kylie Nordness was chosen All-BIG EAST Third Team.

 Playing perhaps the most difficult schedule in program history, the Blue Demons went 3-14-1 in 2011.
 They were so close to turning in another successful season with four overtime losses and one overtime tie.
 Nine of their losses were decided by a single goal.
 The young team routinely had five freshmen and four sophomores on the field as it went through a transformative and growing process.